mpapazog/meraki-diff-docs/README.md

 # Installation and startup
 * Install node.js: https://nodejs.org/en/
 * Copy the contents or this repository to your server
-* Edit file **/models/Config.js**
+* Edit file **/config/config.yaml**
 * Find the following text:
 ```
+merakiDashboardAPI:
-// Edit this to match the Meraki Dashboard API key you want to use
+    # Modify to match your Meraki Dashboard API key
-this.apiKey         = '1234';

-// Edit this to match the organizationId of your "General availability" organization, ie. the
-// one that does not have any limited access API endpoints enabled.
-this.gaOrgId        = '4567';

-// Edit this to match the organizationId of your "Beta" organization, ie. the
-// one that has limited access API endpoints enabled.
-this.betaOrgId      = '6543';
+    apiKey: "1234"

+    # Modify to match the organization where NO special API endpoints are enabled
+    generalAvailabilityOrganization:
+        id: "4567"

+    # Modify to match the organization where special API endpoints are enabled
+    betaOrganization:
+        id: "7890"
 ```
 * Replace the contents of the strings to match your environment
 * In the installation directory, run the following commands: